 Instrument Charges.
-Currently, graduate students in the clinical courses are required to purchase instruments and, in some instances, pay a rental fee.
+Graduate students in the clinical courses will be required to purchase instruments and, in some instances, pay a rental fee.
 Those who already own the instruments approved by the department prior to the opening of school need not purchase duplicates.
-The approximate charges for dental instruments and expendable materials under the present system are:
+The approximate charges for dental instruments and expendable materials are as follows:

 Fixed and Removable Partial

-- roberto de otterop
+Prosthodontics

 Expendable Instruments \$1,575

-Rental fee 100 per calendar yea ır
+Rental fee 100 per calendar year

-Endodontics hu. noiseacha nd
+Endodontics Line address

-Rental fee 50 per calendar year ır
+Rental fee 50 per calendar year

-Operative Dentis stry mass on burns (service) • splication for
+Operative Dentistry have all

-Instruments tenedidas dous difas redis 575
+Instruments 575

-Rental fee 100 per calendar yea ar
+Rental fee per calendar year

 Orthodontics

 Instruments 1,060

-Pedodontics In been
+Pedodontics

 Expendable materials 125

-Rental fee 70 per calendar vea ır
+Rental fee 70 per calendar year

 Periodontics

 Instruments 593

 Prosthetics

 Instruments 1,329